arielsaucedo-zz/project-challenge-app/README.md

 This framework allows me to reuse components in different projects and is clear and efficient.

+- In order to run the application:

+  - Go to the project folder
+  - Open the terminal
+  - Run the command "npm start"

 ## 3rd party libraries

-In the project directory I use the following libraries:
+In the project directory, I use the following libraries:

 ### Bootstrap v5.0.1